 - A tumor in the abdomen can cause a stretched belly or pain in the back or abdomen.

 - A tumor in the center of the chest may press on the trachea and cause chest pain, difficulty breathing, or other respiratory problems.

 If lymphoma is diagnosed, your doctor may also use certain symptoms to help describe the disease, called staging.
-Each stage of NHL may be subdivided into "A" and "B" categories based on specific symptoms listed below.
+For many decades, each stage of NHL was subdivided into “A” and “B” categories based on specific symptoms listed below.
 However, the most recent staging system published in 2014, known as the Lugano Classification, has removed these categories because they do not necessarily affect treatment.

 A means that a person has not experienced B symptoms, listed below.

 B means that a person has experienced the following symptoms:

 - Unexplained weight loss of more than 10% of their original body weight during the six months before diagnosis

 - Unexplained fever with temperatures above 100.4º F (38º C)

 - Drenching night sweats.
 Most patients say that either their nightclothes or the sheets on the bed are actually wet.
 Sometimes, heavy sweating occurs during the day.

-Once NHL has been diagnosed and staged, relieving symptoms and side effects remains an important part of cancer care and treatment.
+Once NHL has been diagnosed and staged, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

 The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
 Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.